-The Company measured the convertible bonds at fair value on December 31, 2020, and recognized losses amounting to \$3,559, represent as gains (losses) on financial assets at fair value through profit or loss.
+The Company measured the convertible bonds at fair value on December 31, 2021 and 2020, and recognized losses amounting to \$128 and \$3,559 as losses on financial assets at fair value through profit or loss.

-As of December 31, 2020 and 2019, the Company did not provide any of the aforementioned financial assets as collaterals for its loans.
+As of December 31, 2021 and 2020, the Company did not provide any of the aforementioned financial assets as collaterals for its loans.